 Amanda Wilcox Story

-of Heber C Kimball in 1868 about Salt Lake City and
+Prophecy of Heber C Kimball in 1868 about Salt Lake City and the future.
+Over 130 years ago.

 This in part is what Sister Wilcox had to say: During the latter part of May, 1868, President Heber C Kimball and I were standing in front of his place, on North Main.
 After a few moments conversation he turned to me and said, "Now, Sister Amanda, I am going to tell you something."
 Looking south, he observed, "What do you see?"
 I told him that I did not know any of the places on Main street except Brother Wells', Bishop Hunter's, William Jennings', Walker Brothers' and the Tithing Office.
 He then remarked, "I will begin with Brother Wells' place.
 It will be torn down and a six-story building will be erected on that corner.
 (Templeton Building) All of the houses south of that place will be removed to make room for buildings that will average from three to six stories high.